 We all know the Toni Morrison quote: “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”

-“500 Springs,” my novel in progress, is one of those books for me.
+“500 Springs,” my novel in progress, for me is one of those books.

 A Summary of ‘500 Springs’